soulchild/DevReactions/README.md

 plackup
 ```

 Fire up your browser and go to: [http://localhost:5000](http://localhost:5000).
-Enjoy!
+If you're using Google Chrome, hit cmd+Shift+F for full-screen mode.
+Enjoy! :)